working-group-purescript-es/purescript-elmish/docs/index.md

 ## A small, yet complete example

+This example is just to give the overall feel of what an Elmish UI generally looks like, and to tie together the above bullet-list definition.
+For more explanations and tutorials, see [Getting Started][getting-started.md].

 ```haskell
 type Cell = { x :: Int, y :: Int }
 type State = Array Cell